ricardokleinklein/deepMultiSpeech/README.md

 The installation process, as well as the general working scheme follows that of the Wavenet implementation.

+## Acknowledgements

+The code presented here has been developed during author's research internship at National Institute of Informatics in Tokyo, which took place between October 2017 and March 2018.

+This work has been developed by the author (Ricardo Kleinlein) under the supervision of Junichi Yamagishi and Jaime Lorenzo-Trueba.

 ## General scheme

 ![general diagram](images/diagram.png)